Boves556/oxysmart/README.md

-#Challenges we faced while using Shell Scripts in the Project on GitHub Codespaces:
+# Challenges we faced Using Shell Scripts in GitHub Codespaces

-After we had issues running our project on github codespaces with docker, we decided to create shell scripts that could easily run our code.
-**4.2.1 Objective
+## 4.2.1 Objective
-**The primary goal of using shell scripts in this project was to automate the setup, configuration, and execution of the backend application just as docker would.
+The primary goal of using shell scripts in this project was to automate the setup, configuration, and execution of the backend application, functioning as an alternative to Docker.
 This included:
-Setting up a Python virtual environment and installing dependencies.
-Installing and configuring PostgreSQL.
-Restoring a database dump.
-Running the backend application using uvicorn.

-**4.2.2 Approach
-**We started with a single shell script designed to:
-Create and activate a Python virtual environment.
-Install dependencies from requirements.txt.
-Update system packages.
-Install PostgreSQL and start its service.
-Set up a PostgreSQL user and database.
-Configure PostgreSQL authentication methods.
-Restore a database dump from a file.
-Launch the backend server using uvicorn.

-**4.2.3 Challenges Faced
-**Interactive Commands:
-The command sudo -i used to switch to the root user opened an interactive root shell.
-This caused the script to exit prematurely as Codespaces is not designed to handle such interactions seamlessly within a non-interactive shell script.
-Context Switching:
-When using sudo -u postgres psql, the shell script required executing SQL commands.
-Codespaces sometimes failed to recognize the context correctly due to the environment isolation, leading to authentication errors.
-Script Exit Issues:
-The sudo -i command exited into a new root shell, preventing subsequent commands from executing.
-This disrupted the flow of the script, requiring a manual restart.
-Error Logs:
-Errors such as "peer authentication failed" occurred due to PostgreSQL’s default authentication settings, which needed to be modified in pg_hba.conf.
-Configuration changes required a service restart (sudo service postgresql restart), which sometimes did not sync properly in the Codespaces environment.
-Backend Server Launch:
-The uvicorn server launch needed to happen after all the configurations and database setups.
-If earlier steps failed, the server could not start.

-** 4.2.4 Solutions we tried Implementing
-**Splitting the Script:
-We divided the original shell script into three separate scripts:
-First Script: Handles Python virtual environment setup, dependency installation, system updates, and starting PostgreSQL.
-Second Script: Manages PostgreSQL user and database setup, authentication configuration, and database restoration.
-Third Script: Starts the backend server using uvicorn.
-Environment Isolation:
-Ensured that each script executed independently to avoid context switching issues.
-Error Handling:
-Added set -e to ensure the script stopped on any error, making debugging easier.
-Used echo statements to provide detailed logs for each step.
-Testing in Codespaces:
-After splitting the scripts, we tested them sequentially in Codespaces to ensure compatibility.
-Updated PostgreSQL authentication settings (pg_hba.conf) programmatically and restarted the service.
-However we still encountered some errors when we tried to login to our system using the user details on our dump file.
-Unfortunately, we did not have time to try and solve these errors before the submission of the project.
-We attached a picture of the errors we got below:
+- Setting up a Python virtual environment and installing dependencies.
+- Installing and configuring PostgreSQL.
+- Restoring a database dump.
+- Running the backend application using `uvicorn`.

+## 4.2.2 Approach
+We implemented a shell script solution with the following functionalities:

+1. **Python Environment Setup**:
+   - Created and activated a Python virtual environment.
+   - Installed dependencies from `requirements.txt`.

+2. **System Updates and PostgreSQL Installation**:
+   - Updated system packages.
+   - Installed PostgreSQL and started its service.

+3. **Database Configuration**:
+   - Set up a PostgreSQL user and database.
+   - Configured PostgreSQL authentication methods.
+   - Restored a database dump from a file.

+4. **Backend Application Launch**:
+   - Ran the backend server using `uvicorn`.

+## 4.2.3 Challenges Faced
+1. **Interactive Commands**:
+   - Using `sudo -i` opened an interactive root shell, causing the script to exit prematurely, as Codespaces does not handle such interactions seamlessly.

+2. **Context Switching**:
+   - Running commands like `sudo -u postgres psql` required executing SQL commands, but Codespaces occasionally failed to recognize the context correctly due to environment isolation, leading to authentication errors.

+3. **Script Exit Issues**:
+   - The `sudo -i` command exited into a new root shell, disrupting the script flow and requiring manual intervention.

+4. **Error Logs**:
+   - Errors such as "peer authentication failed" arose due to PostgreSQL's default authentication settings.
+   - Modifications to `pg_hba.conf` required a service restart (`sudo service postgresql restart`), which sometimes failed to sync properly within the Codespaces environment.

+5. **Backend Server Launch**:
+   - The `uvicorn` server could not launch if earlier steps failed, halting the project execution.

+## 4.2.4 Solutions Implemented
+### 1. Splitting the Script
+To address flow and context issues, we divided the original shell script into three parts:

+- **First Script**:
+  - Handles Python virtual environment setup, dependency installation, system updates, and starting PostgreSQL.
+- **Second Script**:
+  - Manages PostgreSQL user and database setup, authentication configuration, and database restoration.
+- **Third Script**:
+  - Starts the backend server using `uvicorn`.

+### 2. Environment Isolation
+Each script was designed to execute independently, avoiding context-switching issues.

+### 3. Error Handling
+- Added `set -e` to ensure the script stopped on encountering any error, simplifying debugging.
+- Used `echo` statements for detailed logging at each step.

+### 4. Testing in Codespaces
+- Sequentially tested each script in Codespaces for compatibility.
+- Programmatically updated PostgreSQL authentication settings (`pg_hba.conf`) and restarted the service.

+## 4.2.5 Remaining Issues
+Despite these efforts, errors persisted when logging into the system using user details from the database dump.
+Unfortunately, time constraints prevented further debugging of these issues before project submission.

+## 4.2.6 Conclusion
+While the implemented solutions improved the workflow and addressed many challenges, some issues remain unresolved.
+Future efforts could focus on resolving database authentication errors and further refining the scripts for seamless integration in Codespaces.

+---